Raycom Sports: Raycom Media

 In 2008, Raycom lost its SEC rights to ESPN, who reached a 15-year deal to become its main media rightsholder alongside CBS.
-ESPN continued to provide a syndicated package of games in a similar manner to Raycom, produced via its own syndication division under the on-air branding SEC Network until the launch of an SEC cable network under the same name in 2014.
+ESPN continued to provide a syndicated package of games in a manner similar to that of Raycom, produced via its own syndication division under the on-air branding of SEC Network until the launch of an SEC cable network under the same name in 2014.

 In 2010, ESPN also acquired rights to ACC football and basketball, replacing Raycom.
-In a discussion between ACC commissioner John Swofford and then-ESPN president John Skipper, Swofford acknowledged Raycom's long-standing relationship with the conference, and requested that it continue to be involved in some way.
-ESPN ultimately negotiated a sub-licensing agreement with Raycom, which would allow it to continue producing a syndicated package of ACC football and basketball broadcasts (which, as a condition of the deal, were rebranded under the new on-air title ACC Network in 2010).
+In a discussion between ACC commissioner John Swofford and ESPN president John Skipper, Swofford acknowledged Raycom's longstanding relationship with the conference and requested that it continue to be involved in some way.
+ESPN ultimately negotiated a sublicensing agreement with Raycom that would allow it to continue producing a syndicated package of ACC football and basketball broadcasts (which, as a condition of the deal, were rebranded under the new on-air title of ACC Network in 2010).
 Additionally, Raycom became responsible for the ACC's digital media operations and sponsorship sales.

-In addition to the syndication component of the 2010 agreement, Raycom brokered a deal for another package of ACC football and basketball content which was dubbed the ACC Regional Sports Networks (RSN).
-ACC RSN broadcasts, produced by Raycom Sports production staff, were distributed nationally across a litany of cable sports networks including Fox Sports South, NESN, AT&T Sportsnet Pittsburgh, NESN, NBC Washington and YES, among others.
+In addition to the syndication component of the 2010 agreement, Raycom brokered a deal for another package of ACC football and basketball content that was dubbed the ACC Regional Sports Networks (RSN).
+ACC RSN broadcasts were produced by Raycom Sports production staff as Fox College Football broadcasts from the studios of flagship Fox Sports South and distributed across the cable sports networks of Fox and others, mainly throughout the eastern United States.
 Wes Durham served as the lead play-by-play voice of both football and basketball RSN packages from 2013 to 2019.

 In 2012, Raycom Media acquired Tupelo-Honey, a producer of sports and entertainment programming.
 Three years later, it also acquired WebStream Sports, an Indianapolis-based producer of sports programming.
-In late-2016, the companies were merged to form the subsidiary Tupelo Raycom.
+In late 2016, the companies were merged to form the subsidiary Tupelo Raycom.

 Haines retired as president at the end of 2015.
 Hunter Nickell, a former Speed Channel executive, replaced Haines as CEO in May 2016.

 In January 2018, Raycom Sports announced a partnership with Blizzard Entertainment to produce a weekly television program chronicling Heroes of the Dorm—the official collegiate tournament of its video game Heroes of the Storm.

 End of ACC syndication

-On July 21, 2016, ESPN announced a 20-year extension of its contract with the ACC, and the launch of an ACC Network cable channel in 2019.
+On July 21, 2016, ESPN announced a 20-year extension of its contract with the ACC and the launch of an ACC Network cable channel in 2019.
 ESPN also acquired the secondary ACC rights previously held by Raycom.
-However, Raycom Sports will continue to serve as the ACC's RSN and digital partner, and be subcontracted by ESPN to produce event coverage for the new ACC Network.
-During the 2018–19 academic year, the ACC Network branding was changed back to Raycom Sports to avoid confusion with the ESPN-run ACC Network.
+However, Raycom Sports was to continue to serve as the ACC's RSN and digital partner, and would be subcontracted by ESPN to produce event coverage for the new ACC Network.
+During the 2018–19 academic year, the ACC Network branding was reverted to Raycom Sports to avoid confusion with the ESPN-run ACC Network.
 Raycom's final syndicated ACC telecast was the 2019 ACC men's basketball tournament final.